The Ross MBA Curriculum & Connection with University of Michigan

 Here at Menlo Coaching, we appreciate the Ross School of Business at the University of Michigan in Ann Arbor for its commitment to teamwork and real-world experience.

-Menlo Coaching’s Founding Partner, David White interviewed Soojin Kwon, the Managing Director of MBA Admissions and Student Experience at Ross to get the inside scoop on what it’s like to be both an applicant and a student at this prestigious MBA program.
+Menlo Coaching’s Founding Partner David White interviewed Soojin Kwon, the Managing Director of MBA Admissions and Student Experience at Ross, to get the inside scoop on what it’s like to be both an applicant and a student at this prestigious MBA program.
 They also take a look at some of the unique traits that Ross applicants can expect to be central to their MBA.

-This interview includes:
+This interview includes

 Interview with the Ross School of Business Admissions Director

 Ready to start your application now?
-Apply to Ross
+Apply to Ross.

 The Ross MBA Curriculum & Experiential Learning

 Ross has capitalized on the idea of hands-on learning.
 While every MBA program has some experiential learning, Ross makes it central to the degree.
-More than just capitulating to a passing fad which has come into vogue in the last five or so years, Ross’ twenty-five years of experience with experiential learning is a vital part of the MBA with programs to match.
+More than just capitulating to a passing fad which has come into vogue in the last five or so years, Ross’s twenty-five years of experience with experiential learning is a vital part of the MBA with programs to match.

 Ross has a large portfolio of action-based learning opportunities which they call REAL—Real Experiences in Actual Learning.
 While Ross understands that learning how to do something is important, the school also understands that you cannot fully comprehend how to do something until you’ve done it.
 That means real experience in a real organization or company which grounds their MBAs in learning that goes beyond the theoretical.
 There are four parts to the REAL portfolio.

-The benefits of these programs can be invaluable for MBA students that are looking to gain real world experience in a variety of roles.
+The benefits of these programs can be invaluable for MBA students that are looking to gain real-world experience in a variety of roles.
 It provides a low-stakes environment in which to gain critical experience and avoid being turned down post-MBA for a lack of demonstrated results.
-It also provides MBAs on-the-job market with great experiences and bullet points that can be discussed in interviews.
+It also provides MBAs on the job market with great experiences and bullet points that can be discussed in interviews.

 The basics of accounting, finance, marketing, and operations can be learned in a book or through an online class.
 But the team-based experience that is provided by REAL is difficult to replicate.
 The average Ross MBA will work with between twenty and thirty different teams and learn, not only how to become a highly functioning team member in the short span of seven weeks, but also how to manage and navigate relationships, something that really can’t be learned in a long class.

-Ross’ MBA Elective Courses
+Ross’s MBA Elective Courses

 As a part of the larger University of Michigan, Ross MBAs are given the opportunity to explore courses and electives outside of the Ross School of Business.
 There are two different paths towards broadening their learning beyond the scope of a traditional MBA.